This Website

 Of course, if you're still interested in the other "Silver" Nichols Cap Guns, go back to the Main Menu and see the Silver Pony and the Silver Mustang.

 This is one of the rarest Silver Colts in the world.
 Notice that it doesn't have the scrollwork on it that is the trademark of this particular cap pistol.
 Talley Nichols said that he hadn't realized that any of these had "escaped" from the factory until he was told about this one!
-You will also note that it doesn't have the "Circle N" on the handle like the one below.
+You will also note that it doesn't have the "Circle N" on the handle.

 (Click on photo to see larger photo of same gun.)